-03.01 In accordance with §2054.460, Texas Government Code, and §213.37, Texas Administrative Code, any university contract for the purchase, lease, or free acquisition of information technology products or services shall contain the following vendor certification:
+03.01 In accordance with Texas Government Code, §2054.460, and Texas Administrative Code, §213.37, any university contract for the purchase, lease, or free acquisition of IT products or services shall contain the following vendor certification:

 “Vendor certifies that the electronic and information resources and all associated information, documentation, and support that Vendor provides under this agreement, comply with the applicable requirements set forth in Title 1, Part 10, Chapters 206 and 213 of the Texas Administrative Code dealing with accessibility by individuals with disabilities (as authorized by Chapter 2054, Subchapter M of the Texas Government Code).”

-03.02 Prior to contracting with another state agency or institution of higher education via an “interagency cooperation contract”, Texas State must assure compliance with Texas Administrative Code Title 1, Part 10, Chapter 204, Subchapter C for any commodity or service identified as “information resource technologies” with a total cost estimated to exceed the dollar amount specified in Texas Administrative Code (TAC), Rule §204.31.
+03.02 Prior to contracting with another state agency or institution of higher education via an “interagency cooperation contract,” Texas State must assure compliance with Texas Administrative Code, Title 1, Part 10, Chapter 204, Subchapter C for any commodity or service identified as “information resource technologies” with a total cost estimate not to exceed the dollar amount specified in Texas Administrative Code, §204.31.

 04. REVIEWERS OF THIS UPPS